intensivedatacomp/WignerCamp2026/README.md

 ## 🔗 Working with the Submodule (`AnomalyDetectionDataset`)

-This repository includes [`AnomalyDetectionDataset`](AnomalyDetectionDataset) as a Git submodule pointing to [dcintlab/artificial-dataset](https://github.com/dcintlab/artificial-dataset).
+This repository includes AnomalyDetectionDataset directory as a Git submodule pointing to [dcintlab/artificial-dataset](https://github.com/dcintlab/artificial-dataset).

 ### Initial setup